lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab7.md

 To do so, you should use `strtok` to parse the string.

-You can see a correct output file for `montana_counties.txt` in `/public/labs/lab7/outdata_strings.txt`.
+You can see a correct output file for `counties1.txt` in `/public/labs/lab7/outdata_strings.txt`.

 As always, make sure you match the output formatting exactly so that the